-Henry put Beckett on trial at Northampton that same year, accusing him of mishandling money during his time as chancellor.
-The assembled bishops pleaded with the Archbishop to compromise before the King, but to each of their entreaties, Beckett simply and sternly replied only “I hear you.”
-With the trial going against him, Beckett fled the country in disguise and took refuge in France for seven years during which time he and Henry feuded bitterly.
-Beckett always held over the king’s head the threat of excommunication, a punishment which carried incredible personal and political implications at that time, and which Henry greatly wanted to avoid.
+Henry put Becket on trial at Northampton that same year, accusing him of mishandling money during his time as chancellor.
+The assembled bishops pleaded with the Archbishop to compromise before the King, but to each of their entreaties, Becket simply and sternly replied only “I hear you.”
+With the trial going against him, Becket fled the country in disguise and took refuge in France for seven years during which time he and Henry feuded bitterly.
+Becket always held over the king’s head the threat of excommunication, a punishment which carried incredible personal and political implications at that time, and which Henry greatly wanted to avoid.